jumanjihouse/wormhole/README.md

 * sshd is restrictive:
   - ssh host key persists across upgrades of the app container.
-  - `su` works only for root
-    (but container only allows non-root to login).

 * Weak firewall allows:
   - inbound from Internet to wormhole ephemeral TCP ports